developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/ocr/index.md

 Optical Character Recognition (OCR) is a feature that enables the conversion of text images into machine-encoded text.
 In EMDK 7.5 (and higher), the Barcode API can configure the device scanner to enables an app to capture various OCR font types as text.
 This functionality is modeled as decoder types (OCRA, OCRB, MICRE13B and USCurrency) exposed through the Barcode API.
 The captured OCR data can be retrieved from the data returned to the application from a scan event using the onData callback.

 ### Enable OCR
 Before an application can capture using OCR, the decoder that corresponds with the OCR font type (OCRA, OCRB, MICRE13B, USCurrency) must be enabled.
-Get an instance of a scanner object (see Barcode Scanning API Programmer's Guide for details).
-Once initialized, modify the scanner configuration as below:
+To do so, get an instance of a scanner object (see the [Barcode Scanning API Programmer's Guide](../barcode_scanning_guide) for details). **Note: For OCR-A and OCR-B, selecting the most appropriate font variant optimizes performance and accuracy**.

-Note: For OCRA and OCRB, selecting the most appropriate font variant optimizes performance and accuracy.
+**Once initialized, modify the scanner configuration as below**:

         :::java
         ScannerConfig config = scanner.getConfig();